 Shop local and support your fellow Aussie - it’s the Australian thing to do, after all.

-Not only does supporting Australian businesses mean you’re helping your fellow Australians succeed in their business and keeping Aussies employed, you’re also helping the Australian economy grow.
-Shopping local is an obvious step to supporting Australian business, but what else can you do?
+Not only does supporting Australian companies mean you’re helping your fellow Australians succeed in their business and keeping Aussies employed, you’re also helping the Australian economy grow.
+Shopping local is an obvious step to supporting Australian business growth, but what else can you do?